eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 ## Conclusion

 Hash tables are a popular way to implement the dictionary data type.
-Theoretically they are intuitive to understand.
-However, real-life implementations of hash tables can be complex.
+They are intuitive to understand at a high-level, however, real-life implementations of hash tables can be quite complex.

 Future posts in this series will focus on different search trees that can be used to implement the dictionary data type as an alternative to hash tables.